The Good Doctor (American TV series): Casting

 In January 2019, it was announced that executive producer Daniel Dae Kim had been added in a recurring role during the second season.
 In July 2019, it was announced that Jasika Nicole was promoted to series regular for the third season.
 In October 2020, Noah Galvin, Summer Brown, Bria Samoné Henderson, and Brian Marc were cast in recurring roles for the fourth season.
 In May 2021, Galvin and Henderson were promoted to series regulars for the fifth season.
 In June 2021, Osvaldo Benavides was promoted to series regular for the fifth season.

 In April 2022, Hollis Jane Andrews was booked in a recurring role for the fifth season while Brandon Larracuente and Savannah Welch were cast in recurring roles for the sixth season.
 On November 8, 2022, Larracuente had been promoted to a series regular for the sixth season.
 On February 22, 2023, it was announced that Modu is set to reprise his role as Dr. Jared Kalu in recurring capacity for the sixth season.
+On April 28, 2023, it was reported that Larracuente would not return as a series regular for seventh season.
+On November 20, 2023, it was announced that Harper is not returning for the seventh season as he is bidding for a Senate seat.
+On January 9, 2024, it was reported that Modu is set to return as a series regular for the seventh season.
+On January 18, 2024, Kayla Cromer and Wavyy Jonez joined the cast in recurring capacities for the seventh season.
+On March 18, 2024, it was reported that Thomas and Larracuente are back to guest star while Ruby Kelley was cast in a recurring capacity for the final season.

 Filming

 Production on the pilot took place from March 21 to April 6, 2017, in Vancouver, British Columbia.
 Filming for the rest of the season began on July 26, 2017, and concluded on March 1, 2018.
 Filming for season two began on June 27, 2018, and concluded on February 12, 2019.
 Filming for the third season began on June 19, 2019, and concluded on March 3, 2020.
 Filming for the fourth season was originally scheduled to begin on August 4, 2020, and conclude on April 13, 2021, but was later postponed to September 2, 2020, and concluded on May 14, 2021.
 The fifth season began production on August 16, 2021, and concluded on April 29, 2022.
-Filming for the sixth season began on August 3, 2022, and is scheduled to conclude on April 17, 2023.
+Filming for the sixth season began on August 3, 2022, and concluded on April 6, 2023.
+Filming for the seventh and final season began on December 5, 2023, and concluded on April 5, 2024.